Mining and manufacturing

 Manufacturing

-Significant manufacturing industries in the Territory include food product manufacturing, fabricated metal and non-metallic mineral product manufacturing.
+Significant manufacturing activities in the Northern Territory include food product manufacturing, fabricated metal and non-metallic mineral manufacturing, reflecting the Territory’s strong links to its resources, construction, and primary industries base.